lopezelpesado/pre-apprenticeship-learning/week-the-rest/exec-prog-learns.md

 - it doesn't enforce column types, you can put and integer into a text column
 - everything inserted into a text column is converted into a string
 - most dbs do enforce types

+## 17/9/21

+### JavaScript Concurrency: Sleep

+- async code can "sleep" (wait an amount of time while doing nothing)
+- where possible, separate code that uses promise constructor
+- sleep functions are very common
+- can be used to delay visual feedback or wait before trying again

+### JavaScript Concurrency: Multiple awaits

+- async functions can contain more than one `await`
+- can be used to clean up nested promises

+### JavaScript Concurrency: Control flow with async/await

+- control flow with promises can be implemented with conditionals in `then` callbacks
+- this gets awkward with nesting
+- await allows us to use normal conditionals without `then`

+### SQL: Null

+- SQL supports null, the absence of a value
+- when a column is allowed to be null it is called nullable
+- usually all columns are nullable unless specified otherwise
+- most dbs do this
+- adding `NOT NULL` to a column declaration indicates to the db that a column shouldn't allow null
+- `NOT NULL` is important
+- SQL dbs won't let you change a column to be `NOT NULL` if it already contains some `NULL`
+- once you have unexpected nulls in a db, there is not good way of fixing them
+- best to make it not possible in the first place
+- best to make columns `NOT NULL` unless you have a very good reason not to
+- best to explicitly label nullable columns with `NULL`

+### SQL: Updating rows

+- `UPDATE` is used to update rows that already exist
+- tell it which columns to change with `SET`
+- it defaults to updating every row in the entire column
+- to update only certain records, we can use `WHERE`
+- if the `WHERE` clause in the `UPDATE` matches multiple rows, all will be updated
+- be careful to only update what you want to

+### SQL: No booleans in SQLite

+- most dbs support booleans natively
+- SQLite doesn't
+- instead use INTEGER columns with 0 meaning false and 1 meaning true